 Disasters can happen anywhere.

-This can not only factor into your overall rate but may also require you to obtain additional insurance products like flood insurance to ensure that your property is adequately covered.
+Risk of catastrophe can not only factor into your overall rates but may also require you to obtain additional insurance products, like flood insurance, to ensure that your property is adequately covered.
+It is important to note that flood insurance is not included in a basic home insurance policy.

 Property Age